-11.2.59 National policy seeks to ensure that planning should contribute to and enhance the natural and local environment by protecting and enhancing sites of biodiversity or geological value (in a manner commensurate with their statutory status or identified quality), minimising impacts on, and providing net gains for, biodiversity including through the establishment of coherent ecological networks that are more resilient to current and future pressures.
-Plans should clearly distinguish between the hierarchy of international, national and locally designated sites and promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity.

-- 11.2.60 The Plan area possesses an extensive network of statutory and non-statutory sites designated for their biodiversity and/or geodiversity interest.
+- 11.2.59 National policy seeks to ensure that planning should contribute to and enhance the natural and local environment by protecting and enhancing sites of biodiversity or geological value (in a manner commensurate with their statutory status or identified quality)173, minimising impacts on, and providing net gains for, biodiversity including through the establishment of coherent ecological networks that are more resilient to current and future pressures174.
+Plans should clearly distinguish between the hierarchy of international, national and locally designated sites and promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity175. - 11.2.60 The Plan area possesses an extensive network of statutory and non-statutory sites designated for their biodiversity and/or geodiversity interest.
 The most significant of these, the 'European sites' (previously known as Natura 2000 sites), are designated at the international level.
 European sites are considered to be of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species and include Special Areas of Conservation (SACs) and Special Protection Areas (SPAs).
 Within the Plan area there are three European sites Peak District Dales SAC, Peak District Moors SPA and South Pennine Moors SAC, with a further two (Bees Nest & Green Clay Pits SAC and Gang Mine SAC) located within the Peak District National Park.
 The River Mease SAC is located on the Derbyshire/Staffordshire border.
-The Birklands and Bilhaugh SPA and the Sherwood Forest potential (pSPA) are in Nottinghamshire. - 11.2.61 The Conservation of Habitats and Species Regulations 2017 confer specific protection on sites of international importance and any proposal that would be likely to have a significant effect on the integrity of a European site, either alone or in combination with other plans or projects would need to ensure that all impacts can be mitigated.
-Adverse impacts can result from both direct and indirect effects, especially where there are known functional linkages or pathways to the designated site.
-National policy makes it clear that these protections apply to candidate sites as well as those that have already been designated.
-Any development that is not directly connected with the management of any European sites, but likely to have a significant effect on them, will require a Habitats Regulations Assessment to be carried out at the planning application stage to ensure that any such effects can be mitigated.
+The Birklands and Bilhaugh SPA and the Sherwood Forest potential (pSPA) are in Nottinghamshire.

-&lt;sup>173 Paragraph 174(b), revised NPPF, (July 2021)
+173 Paragraph 174(b), revised NPPF, (July 2021)

-Paragraph 174 (d), revised NPPF (July 2021)
+174 Paragraph 174 (d), revised NPPF (July 2021)